veox/python3-krakenex/README.rst

 Do not annoy the Kraken with tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Be aware that some tests may be making queries to the Kraken API server.
+Some tests may be making queries to the Kraken API server.

 If you intend to do development on this package, and have tests enabled on `Travis CI`_, be sure to limit concurrent jobs to 1, and enable all